Free school travel

 If you have chosen a different school, a free pass may not be available.

-If you move out of the area served by your child's school, free travel may be available at the discretion of the Head of Access and Inclusion until your child completes an examination course already started, for example in years 10 and 11.
+If you move out of the area served by your child's school, free travel may be available at the discretion of the Head of Service until your child completes an examination course already started, for example in years 10 and 11.

 Free passes are not available in other cases of leaving the area.